Jesse Quintana

-Jesus "Jesse" Quintana Morales (1928 – February 25, 2005) was a prominent musician and entertainer in Indianapolis, Indiana.
+Jesus "Jesse" Quintana Morales (1928 – February 25, 2005) was a prominent musician and entertainer in Indianapolis.
 Born in Tampico, Tamaulipas, Mexico, Quintana became a beloved figure in the local community, known for his contributions to the city's cultural landscape as a troubadour and performer at various establishments and community events.

 Early life and immigration

 Quintana was born in 1928 in Tampico, Tamaulipas, Mexico.
 At the young age of 16, he arrived in Texas in 1944 and briefly worked in Indianapolis in 1945 as a housing contractor.
 After returning to Texas, he met Maria Ochoa, whom he married on May 16, 1948, in Mercedes, Texas.
 In 1950, Quintana obtained work permits to stay in the United States and worked as a migrant laborer before relocating to Indianapolis in 1951 with his family.

 Life in Indianapolis

 Upon settling in Indianapolis, Quintana worked for the Pennsylvania Railroad and later for the Wilbert Burial Vault Company.
 In November 1958, he became a naturalized U.S. citizen.
 Quintana lived on Davidson Street in an area known as "El Barrio," a vibrant community with a significant Hispanic population.